flugel-it/mongodb-immutable-infra/s3/terraform/README.md

 export TF_VAR_aws_region="us-west-2"
 ```

-**Note**: The bucket Name must be worlwide unique, please be aware of this.
+**Note**: The bucket Name must be worlwide unique, please be aware of this. in case you need to change the bucket name, please go to **terraform.tfvars** and change bucket name variable.

 > - **TF_VAR_customer**: The customer/client name
 > - **TF_VAR_aws_region**: AWS region where the bucket will be created